envenomator/agon-recovery/README.md

 5.For the Olimex AgonLight2 - please make sure the jumpers on the board are placed like this: the **LEFT** jumper is unconnected/open/placed on just one pin, the **RIGHT** jumper is connected/closed/placed on both pins

 ## Flashing the utility
-The utility can be flashed in several ways:
-1. By using the [web programmer](https://envenomator.github.io/) (Easy - recommended)
-2. By using one of the commandline [scripts](#flashing-using-a-script) from this repository (Fast)
-3. By using the graphical 'ESP32 Flash Download Tool' from Espressif.
-This option is for experienced users and requires a Windows PC.
-See [details](#flashing-using-the-esp-flash-download-tool) below.
+Flashing the utility is best done using the [web programmer](https://envenomator.github.io/).
+If your browser is incompatible, follow the [documentation](https://github.com/envenomator/envenomator.github.io) from the web programmer to flash the utility using a commandline script or graphical tool.

 ## Usage
 After flashing the utility to an ESP32, it presents the status of the ZDI interface and a menu if the connection is up.